kyma-project/kyma/components/application-broker/cmd/poc-finalizers/finalizers-findings.md

   UID:               f5eaea15-2b5d-11e8-9892-080027ab8e2d
 ```

-7. The finalizers was not removed because ApplicationMapping still exists.
-Let's remove ApplicationMapping:
+7. The finalizers was not removed because Application Mapping still exists.
+Let's remove Application Mapping:
 ```bash
 > kubectl delete em ec-prod
 ```

-8. and do update on Application (the controller is not watching ApplicationMapping, which must be done in the production code) to trigger the controller:
+8. and do update on Application (the controller is not watching Application Mapping, which must be done in the production code) to trigger the controller:
 ```bash
 > kubectl delete em ec-prod
 applicationmapping "ec-prod" deleted